imaliahmad/imaliahmad/README.md

 </div>
  <br><br>

 👋 Glad to see you here!
 I'm Ali Ahmed, a <b>Full Stack Developer</b> with a strong passion for .Net and open-source.
-I'm fun to work with, I am keen to learn new technology as well as helping others solve their problems and blockers.
+I'm fun to work with, I am keen to learn new technologies as well as helping others solve their problems and blockers.
 I manage my life on Notion and reading a lot of newsletters on system design choices of big techs.
 From design to development I love the entire process of building large-scale applications.
 I focus on maintainability, performance, and security with all of my projects and try to follow a lot of best practices.